JasonLocklin/Dissertation/outline.md

 saccade types, and when atempting to extrapolate mechanistic models based on simple reactive saccades to more naturalistic behaviour.

-Cerebellum is also known to play a part in generation of goal-directed saccades [@Noda1991, @Lewis1992].

-The superior colliculus is known to be critically involved in generating goal-directed saccades [@Sparks1990; @Guitton1991].

 #### Divergent Characteristics